 Northern Ramparts Walk

-As you enter the old city through the Jaffa gate, you will see a narrow staircase after about 20 meters to your left.
+You will see a narrow staircase about 20 meters to your left as you enter the old city through the Jaffa gate.
 As you climb the stairs to the second floor, you will see an entrance to the Northern Route, and on the other side, you will find public restrooms.

-Walls Of The Old City
+Walls of the Old City

 The Walls of Jerusalem surround the Old City of Jerusalem (approx. 1 km²).
 In 1535, when Jerusalem was part of the Ottoman Empire, Sultan Suleiman I ordered the ruined city walls to be rebuilt.
 The work took some four years, between 1537 and 1541.